blackradley/blackradley.github.io/_posts/2016-09-27-the-atkinson-southport.md

 Visiting the Atkinson in Southport today to look at museum affordances and hindrances to commercial performance.

 The Atkinson represents a positive attempt to blend commericial opportunities with a museum and library.
 The entrance is level and the opportunities for shopping and refreshment are obvious from the outside.
-The foyer attempts to seamlessly join the shop, cafe and entrance.
+The foyer attempts to seamlessly join the shop, café and entrance.
 The museum and the library draw visitors through the foyer.

 The sausage rolls aren't bad either.